kristian-lange-tw/JATOS_docs/pages/Run-your-Study-with-Batch-Manager-and-Worker-Setup.md

 How to connect to MTurk and create links to run for **MTurk Workers** is described in the page [Connect to Mechanical Turk](Connect-to-Mechanical-Turk.html).

-The differences between the worker types is explained in the [Worker Types wiki page](Worker-Types.html).
+The differences between the worker types is explained in the [Worker Types page](Worker-Types.html).